*Acceptance Period Now CLOSED*

-Funding is available for one Working Group, consisting of hosting two meetings at the Arctic Data Center in Santa Barbara, California, of approximately 15 participants each, over an anticipated 1-1.5 year period.
+Funding is available for one Working Group, consisting of hosting two 3-5 day meetings at the Arctic Data Center in Santa Barbara, California, with approximately 15 participants each, over an anticipated 1-1.5 year period.

-Proposals must focus on Arctic-related research issues, and primarily (but not necessarily exclusively) involve the analysis and synthesis of data contained within the Arctic Data Center Repository.
+Proposals must focus on Arctic-related research issues, including at least some explicit human dimensions, and primarily (but not necessarily exclusively) involve the analysis and synthesis of data contained within the Arctic Data Center Repository.
 Proposals will be reviewed by the Arctic Data Center’s Science Advisory Board for intellectual merit and broader impacts, but consideration will also be made as to the availability and sources of data needed by the project, as well as how the project will serve to evaluate and inform future directions for the Arctic Data Center’s services.
 Principal Investigators are strongly encouraged to contact the Arctic Data Center to briefly discuss ideas b

 Details about submitting proposals and a spreadsheet template to assist with budgeting are available here:

 - Arctic Data Center Synthesis Working Group Proposal (docx | PDF)

 Submit proposals to firstname.lastname@example.org

 About the Arctic Data Center